Diagnosis

 • Exercise stress tests.
 These tests often involve walking on a treadmill or riding a stationary bike while the heart is checked.
 An exercise stress test can show how the heart reacts to exercise.

-• Electrophysiology study (EP).
-To perform this test, the doctor threads a thin, flexible tube called a catheter into a blood vessel and guides it to the heart.
+• Electrophysiology study (EP study).
+A doctor threads a thin, flexible tube called a catheter into a blood vessel and guides it to the heart.
 More than one catheter may be used.
-Sensors on the tip of the catheter send electrical impulses and record the heart's electricity.
-This test helps determine which part of the heart is causing a fast or erratic heartbeat.
+Sensors on the tip of the catheter give off electrical signals and record the heart's electricity.
+This test helps show which part of the heart is causing a fast or irregular heartbeat.
 Treatment of an irregular heartbeat may be done during this test.

 • Cardiac catheterization.
-During the test, your doctor can measure pressure and oxygen levels in different parts of the heart.
-A long, thin flexible tube called a catheter is inserted in a blood vessel, usually in the groin or wrist.
+A doctor places a long, thin flexible tube into a blood vessel, usually in the groin or wrist.
 It's guided to the heart.
-Dye flows through the catheter to arteries in the heart.
+Dye flows through the tube to arteries in the heart.
 The dye helps the arteries show up more clearly on X-ray images and video.
+During the test, pressures and oxygen levels can be measured in different parts of the heart.
 Some heart disease treatments also can be done during this test.

 Treatment